-- All tests/examinations are to be written with ProctorU. - Students with academic accommodations must have prior approval from Accessibility Services and make it known when they wish to apply accommodations for assessments for Invigilators to be aware in advance - In the event that there is a time zone difference, the student is expected to complete the exam at the scheduled time with the class in Eastern Standard Time - Students are expected to submit a Petition for Consideration, in order for individual consideration to occur, on a case-by-case basis. - Students are responsible for ProctorU expenses.
+• All tests/examinations are to be written with ProctorU.

+- Students with academic accommodations must have prior approval from Accessibility Services and make it known when they wish to apply accommodations for assessments for Invigilators to be aware in advance - In the event that there is a time zone difference, the student is expected to complete the exam at the scheduled time with the class in Eastern Standard Time - Students are expected to submit a Petition for Consideration, for all major assessments, in order for individual consideration to occur for a variation from set assessments on a case-by-case basis.